Driv3r-tech/ai-dialog-guide/chapters/eng/appendixa.md

 [📚 Back to Table of Contents](../../README.md)

-## Appendix A. List of Clarifying Prompts and Questions for AI
+## Appendix A. Clarifying Prompts and AI Questions

 ### 📌 Clarifying Questions
 1. What logical shifts have occurred in my question?